Dragon8029/100-days-of-code/Attempt5.md

 Decided to take a break from @freeCodeCamp for the evening as I received my Arduino starter kit from @elegoo.
 So I spent some time playing with that.
 It still involves code, so I'm counting it as a day.

 ---

+## D21:
+*Mar 8, 2019*

+Worked on my Arduino kit some more.
+This is a lot of fun.
+Made it up to lesson 10 on using the ultrasonic sensor.

+## D22:
+*Mar 19, 2019*

+Finished up the Basic Algorithm Scripting Challenges from @freeCodeCamp, will be starting the Object Oriented Programming Challenges tomorrow.
+Also played around with my new Arduino kit from @elegoo, loving it so far.